quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part10_7.4_More_Modifi.md

 ```
 x??

 The code simulates the analysis of different system improvements and their effects on throughput and response time.
-Each scenario is evaluated based on \(N\) values, showing that adding more redundant resources can significantly improve performance, especially in higher load regimes.
+Each scenario is evaluated based on $N$ values, showing that adding more redundant resources can significantly improve performance, especially in higher load regimes.

 ---
 ---